dmyoung1994/SchoolNotes/cs246/notes/cs246Lecture4.md

     - Example 3: Print all file names in the current directory where the name contains exactly 1 a
         - ls | egrep "^[^a]\*a[^a]\*$"

-# File Permissions
+## File Permissions
 - Access file permission with the -l option on ls
-- Permission are made up of 9 bits
+- Permissions are made up of 9 bits

     | file permissions | pointers | user | group |
     | --- | --- | ---| --- |